 Form 1098, Mortgage Interest Statement.
-This form is used to report the receipt from any individual of \$600 or more of mortgage interest and points in the course of the recipient's trade or business for any calendar year.
+This form is used to report the receipt from any individual of \$600 or more of mortgage interest and points in the course of the recipient's trade or business.
 Forms 1099.
 Use these information returns to report the following:

-- Form 1099-A. Abandonments and acquisitions of secured property through foreclosure, - Form 1099-B. Proceeds from broker and barter exchange transactions, - Form 1099-C. Cancellation of a debt, - Form 1099-DIV.
-Certain dividends and distributions, - Form 1099-INT.
-Interest income, - Form 1099-LTC.
-Certain payments made on a per diem basis under a long-term care insurance contract, and certain accelerated death benefits, - Form 1099-MISC.
-Miscellaneous income (e.g., payments to certain fishing boat crew members; payments to providers of heath and medical services; miscellaneous income payments and nonemployee compensation),
+• Form 1099-A. Abandonments and acquisitions of secured property,

+• Form 1099-B. Proceeds from broker and barter exchange transactions,

+• Form 1099-C. Cancellation of a debt,

+• Form 1099-DIV.
+Certain dividends and distributions,

+• Form 1099-INT.
+Interest income,

+• Form 1099-LTC.
+Certain payments made under a long-term care insurance contract, and certain accelerated death benefits,

+• Form 1099-MISC.
+Miscellaneous income (e.g., payments to certain fishing boat crew members; payments to providers of heath and medical services; gross proceeds paid to attorneys; miscellaneous income payments and nonemployee compensation),

-- Form 1099-MSA.
-Distributions from a medical savings account (MSA or Medicare+Choice MSA), - Form 1099-OID.
-Original issue discount. - Form 1099-PATR.
-Distributions from cooperatives to their patrons, - Form 1099-R. Distributions from retirement or profit-sharing plans, IRAs, SEPs, or SIMPLEs, and insurance contracts, and - Form 1099-S. Proceeds from real estate transactions.
+• Form 1099-MSA.
+Distributions from a medical savings account (MSA) or Medicare+Choice MSA,

+• Form 1099-OID.
+Original issue discount,

+• Form 1099-PATR.
+Distributions from cooperatives to their patrons,

+• Form 1099-R. Distributions from retirement or profit-sharing plans, any individual retirement arrangement (IRA), insurance contracts, and

+• Form 1099-S. Proceeds from real estate transactions.

 Also use these returns to report amounts received as a nominee for another person.
-For more information, see the Instructions for Forms 1099, 1098, and 5498.
+For more information, see the Instructions for Forms 1099, 1098, 5498, and W-2G.

-Form 5498, IRA, SEP, or SIMPLE Retirement Plan Information.
-Use this form to report contributions (including rollover contributions) to an IRA, SEP, or SIMPLE, and the value of an IRA, SEP, or SIMPLE account.
+Form 5498, IRA Contribution Information.
+Use this form to report contributions (including rollover contributions) to any IRA, Roth conversions, and the fair market value of the account.

-Form 5498-MSA, MSA or Medicare+Choice Information.
-Use this form to report contributions (including rollover contributions) to an MSA.
+Form 5498-MSA, MSA or Medicare+Choice MSA Information.
+Use this form to report contributions to a medical savings account (MSA) and the value of an MSA or Medicare+Choice MSA.